nicotaing/yaml_record/README.md

 Contributors and patches are welcome!
 Please send a pull request!

+## Notes ##

+There is already an excellent project for YAML persistence if you are using [Datamapper](https://github.com/datamapper/dm-yaml-adapter).
+In the situation in which we were using DM and [Padrino](http://padrinorb.com), this would surely be a better choice.
+But if you are using ActiveRecord and Rails, this library is a lightweight and standalone solution.

 ## License ##

 YAML Record is Copyright © 2011 Nico Taing, Miso.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.